 Kampot Cambodia Accommodation

-There are many popular places to stay is a few kilometres out of Kampot town centre.
+There are many popular places to stay just up the river, and a short distance from the Kampot town centre.
 Here, you will find numerous cheap guesthouses on the banks of the Kampot river.
-You can literally walk out of your room and jump into the Kampot river.
+You can literally walk out of your room and jump into the river.